Agnes Grey: Plot

-Agnes begins to visit Nancy Brown, an old woman with poor eyesight who needs help reading the Bible; there Agnes meets the new curate, Mr. Edward Weston.
-The next day while on a walk Agnes is surprised by Mr. Weston, who picks some wild primroses for her.
+Agnes begins to visit Nancy Brown, an old woman with poor eyesight who needs help reading the Bible; there, Agnes meets the new curate, Mr Edward Weston.
+The next day while on a walk Agnes is surprised by Mr Weston, who picks some wild primroses for her.
 Agnes later saves one of the flowers in her Bible.
 She learns that his mother has died not long ago.
 This new friendship is noticed by Rosalie Murray, who has now entered into society and is a favourite with nearly all suitors in the county.

 Rosalie becomes engaged to Sir Thomas Ashby, a wealthy baronet from Ashby Park.
 She tells Agnes, but makes her promise to keep silent, as she is still going to flirt with other men before she is married.
-One day, she and Agnes go on a walk and meet Mr. Weston.
+One day, she and Agnes go on a walk and meet Mr Weston.
 Rosalie begins to flirt with him, much to Agnes's chagrin.

-Agnes receives a note from her sister Mary, who is now married to Mr. Richardson, a parson of a rectory near their home.
+Agnes receives a note from her sister Mary, who is now married to Mr Richardson, a parson of a rectory near their home.
 Mary warns that their father is dying and begs Agnes to come.
 Agnes arrives too late to see her father alive.
-After his funeral, Agnes opens a small school with her mother, leaving behind the Murrays and Mr. Weston.
+After his funeral, Agnes opens a small school with her mother, leaving the Murrays.

-She receives a letter from Rosalie who is very unhappy in her marriage and asks Agnes to come for a visit.
+She receives a letter from Rosalie, who asks Agnes to come for a visit.
 Agnes is shocked by the change in Rosalie from a merry girl to an unhappy young woman.
 Rosalie confides that she despises Sir Thomas Ashby (and her mother-in-law), and claims he only left London because he was jealous of all the gentlemen she was attracting.
-Agnes also hears that Mr. Weston has left the area, and she grieves, believing she will not be able to see him again.
+Agnes also hears that Mr Weston has left the area, and she grieves, believing she will not be able to see him again.

 Agnes leaves Ashby Park and returns home.
-Several months after she arrives, she goes for a walk on the sea shore and encounters Mr. Weston, who had been looking for her since he moved to the nearby parsonage.
+Several months after she arrives, she goes for a walk on the sea shore and encounters Mr Weston, who had been looking for her since he moved to the nearby parsonage.

 He is introduced to Agnes's mother, and they forge a bond.
-Agnes finds her attraction to him growing, and she accepts when he proposes marriage.
-In the end, Agnes is very happy having married Edward Weston, and they have three children together.
+Agnes finds her attraction to him growing, and she accepts his proposal of marriage.
+In the end, Agnes is happy as Edward Weston's wife, and the couple have three children.